-All students in Year 7 at Wavell State High School study units that include the HASS strands of History, Geography; Civics and Economics.
+All students in Year 7 at Wavell State High School study units that include the HASS strands of History, Geography and Civics.

-Semester One Semester Two Units studied: Units studied: Deep time history of Australia Place and Liveability Ancient Rome and/ or Ancient China Water in the World Australia's federal system of government Resource use in the economy
+Semester One Semester Two

+Units studied: Units studied:

+Deep time history of Australia Place and Liveability

+Ancient Rome and/ or Ancient China Water in the World

+Government and Democracy

-All students in Year 8 at Wavell State High School study units that include the HASS strands of History, Geography; Civics and Economics.
+All students in Year 8 at Wavell State High School study units that include the HASS strands of History, Geography and Economics.

-Semester One Semester Two Units studied: Legacy of the Vikings (c.790-c.1066) Medieval Europe (c.590-c.1500) Evolution of how laws are made in Australia Units studied: Landforms and Landscapes Changing Nations - the impact of global Urbanisation Valuing scarce resources
+Semester One Semester Two Units studied: Legacy of the Vikings (c.790-c.1066) Medieval Europe (c.590-c.1500) Units studied: Landforms and Landscapes Changing Nations - the impact of global Urbanisation You in the economy - budgets; taxes and scams